Pop quiz: if you had to do link-building outreach, which blogs will you target in 2023 and 2024?

 Not only will I share the blogs with you, but also the few important things you need to know about these blogs.

-So without much ado, let's get the content marketing blogs highlighted:
+So without much ado, here’s a list of the top content marketing blogs:

 Neil Patel has done a great job at the QuickSprout blog.
 I’m yet to find a blogger who gives away enormous value in his content.

-He doesn't just write blog post in order to fill the editorial calender, but every piece of content on his blog is 'value personalified.'
+He doesn’t just write a blog post in order to fill the editorial calendar, but every piece of content on his blog is ‘value personified.’

 Neil is the only digital marketer who spent over $30,000 in content creation – and still gives them away without asking for payment.